-The Housing Strategy 2012-2017 [PDF 11918KB] outlines the Council’s priorities and ambitions for new, existing and empty properties in the Borough.
+The Housing Strategy 2012-2017 [PDF 11918KB] outlines the Council’s priorities and ambitions for new and existing homes in Calderdale.
 It looks at:

 - the need to improve energy efficiency of existing homes;

-- the needs of specific groups, such as families and older people.
+- the needs of specific groups, like families and older people.

-The Housing Strategy is based on information gathered nationally and locally.
-It also links to other strategic Council documents, which include the:
+It is based on information gathered nationally and locally and links to other strategic Council documents, which include:

 - Strategic housing market assessment [PDF 2653KB] (SHMA);